Philip Graham (writer)

 Philip Graham (born August 26, 1951) is an American author, professor, and editor.
-He is one of the founders, and the current editor-at-large, of the journal Ninth Letter, as well as a professor emeritus in the Creative Writing Program at the University of Illinois at Urbana-Champaign where he received three campus-wide teaching awards.
-He taught in the low-residency MFA program of the Vermont College of Fine Arts.
+He is one of the founders, and is the editor-at-large, of the journal Ninth Letter, as well as a professor emeritus in the Creative Writing Program at the University of Illinois Urbana-Champaign where he received three campus-wide teaching awards.
+He also taught in the low-residency MFA program of the Vermont College of Fine Arts.
 Additionally, he is the recipient of a National Endowment for the Arts Creative Writing Fellowship, a grant from the National Endowment for the Humanities, two Illinois Arts Council grants, and the William Peden Prize in Fiction from The Missouri Review, as well as fellowship residencies at the MacDowell Colony and Yaddo artists' colony.

-Graham was born in Brooklyn, New York City on August 26, 1951.
-He received a B.A. from Sarah Lawrence College in 1973, where he studied with Grace Paley, and received an M.A. from City College/City University of New York in 1976, where he studied with Donald Barthelme and Frederic Tuten.
+Graham was born in Brooklyn, New York City, on August 26, 1951.
+He received a B.A. from Sarah Lawrence College in 1973, where he studied with Grace Paley, and received an M.A. from City College of the City University of New York in 1976, where he studied with Donald Barthelme and Frederic Tuten.

 Writing

-Graham is the author of eight books.